Georgia Lottery: Instant games

 Instant games are scratch tickets also called "scratch-offs".
 A player scratches a thin film from the ticket to see if the ticket is a winner.
 The prizes are smaller than other lottery games, but there are better odds.
 There are dozens of instant games on sale at any time, and the selection of games changes frequently.
-They range in price from $1 to $30.
+They range in price from $1 to $50.

 Cash 3

 Cash 3 is played three times daily.
 Three machines, each containing balls numbered 0 through 9, are used; one ball is drawn from each machine.
 Play styles vary: for example, a $1 "straight" bet (a player guesses a three-digit number will be drawn in exact order) pays $500 for a winning ticket.
-Other options of play include "Box" (any order), "Straight Box"($.50 for a straight play and $.50 for a boxed play), Front Pair (where you must match the first two numbers drawn in the exact order), and Back Pair (where you must match the last two numbers drawn in the exact order).
+Other options of play include "Box" (any order), "Straight/Box"($.50 for a straight play and $.50 for a boxed play), Front Pair (where you must match the first two numbers drawn in the exact order), and Back Pair (where a player must match the last two numbers drawn in the exact order).
 Cash 3 began August 10, 1993.
-The first Cash 3 numbers that were drawn were 1-7-0.